 and queries (ODBC support is provided only in the Enterprise Edition).

 - OLE support for linking EViews output, including tables and graphs, to other packages, including Microsoft Excel®, Word® and Powerpoint®.

 - OLEDB support for reading EViews workfiles and databases using OLEDB-aware clients or custom programs.

 - Support for FRED® (Federal Reserve Economic Data), DBNomics, World Bank, NOAA, US Census, US BEA, US BLS, ECB SDMX, IMF SDMX, UN SDMX and EuroStat databases.

 - Enterprise Edition support for Global Insight DRIPro and DRIBase, Haver Analytics® DLX®, FAME, EcoWin, Bloomberg®, EIA®, CEIC®®, Datastream®, FactSet, and Moody’s Economy.com databases

 - The EViews Microsoft Excel® Add-in allows you to link or import data from EViews workfiles and databases from within Excel.

-- Drag-and-drop support for reading data; simply drop files into EViews for automatic conversion of foreign data into EViews workfile format.
+- Drag-and-drop support for reading data; simply drop files into EViews for automatic conversion and linking of foreign data and metadata into EViews workfile format.

 - Powerful tools for creating new workfile pages from values and dates in existing series.